w3f/w3f-education/docs/Substrate/section1/what-is-substrate.md

 Substrate, as mentioned, is a collection of Rust crates that define a generic way to implement a blockchain.
 Although you will only use a few of these libraries directly in this course, know that everything you use is built upon them.

-You will encounter two primary prefixes when developing with Substrate crates: `sc-` and `sp-`.
+You will encounter two primary prefixes when developing with Substrate crates: `sc-` (**Substrate Client**) and `sp-` (**Substrate Primitive**).
 Crates prefixed with `sc-` usually refer to network-related functionalities, such as peer-to-peer networking or consensus.
-The `sp-` prefix usually indicates that the library in question is for allowing the outer node and runtime to communicate.
+The `sp-` prefix usually indicates that the library provides primitives for a particular aspect of Substrate, such as runtime-related primitives.

  A few significant crates that you will encounter are: